Keeper Retrospective: Celebrating A Year Of Growth And Innovation

 Product Innovation

 This year marked the official launch of KeeperPAM®, the next-generation Privileged Access Management (PAM) solution that is disrupting the traditional PAM market.
 KeeperPAM delivers enterprise-grade password, secrets and privileged connection management within a unified SaaS platform that enables least-privilege access with zero-trust and zero-knowledge security.
-KeeperPAM enables organisations to achieve complete visibility, security, control and reporting across every privileged user on every device in an organisation.
+KeeperPAM enables organizations to achieve complete visibility, security, control and reporting across every privileged user on every device in an organization.

 Keeper also embarked on a journey to make significant User Interface (UI) updates to its password management platform for a friendlier and more intuitive experience.
 Taking an incremental approach to improving the user experience, Keeper enhanced the look, feel and usability of its platform while being mindful of the importance of familiarity, consistency and the world-class functionality users are accustomed to.
 Keeper's upgraded user interface offers clearer distinctions between elements, as well as enhanced clarity and searchability, to improve the user experience and make it even easier to take advantage of Keeper's powerful features.